There was an interesting discussion over on Craftster the other day.

 Think about how it’s done by the big guys.
 Look at any advertising circular.
 They might be selling a dress, but the model is shown with the matching shoes, purse, jewelry, hat, and whatever else they think someone purchasing the dress might also want.
 That’s called cross promotion.

-Why not do the same with your items for sale?
+Why not do the same when sharing a craft show table or booth?
 For example, if someone is selling felted hats and someone else is selling pins; why not put a pin on the hat?
 Someone selling a blanket with a tiger on it and someone has a stuffed tiger that somewhat matches – put them together!
 Cross promotions will help both crafters sell more by combining their marketing efforts as well as position the items similar to how they will be used.

 Don’t think about it like it’s her blanket and my stuffie, think about it as our booth.